Blog | 6-minute Read

 If the answers are vague, chances are they’ll fall short of the requirements when the new legislation comes in – leaving you exposed to potential threats – so it’s best to be sure.

 Anna Webb is Kocho’s Head of Security Operations.
-Anna is passionate about security and works tirelessly to ensure our clients have peace of mind.
+Anna is a CISSP qualified security professional with over 20 years experience, and works tirelessly to ensure our clients have peace of mind.